MicroJPM

 - Wide operating voltage range

-- Maximum output current of 50 mA
+- Maximum output current 50mA

 - Reverse polarity protection